Skip to main content

 How Lasting Power of Attorney works for care home decisions in England and Wales.
-The two types of LPA, when you need them, how to set them up, and what happens if you don't have one.
+The two types of LPA, when you need them and what happens without one.

 When a parent needs to move into a care home, the practical and emotional decisions come thick and fast.
 Choosing the right home, agreeing fees, managing finances, making medical decisions.
 But there is one question that determines who is legally allowed to make those decisions if your parent can no longer make them: does a Lasting Power of Attorney exist?